survivejs/react-book/manuscript/07_implementing_dnd.md

 ## Dragging Notes to an Empty Lanes

-To drag notes to an empty lane we should allow lanes to receive notes.
-Just as above we can set up `DropTarget` based logic for this.
+To drag notes to an empty lane, we should allow lanes to receive notes.
+Just as above, we can set up `DropTarget` based logic for this.
 First we need to capture the drag on `Lane`:

 **app/components/Lane.jsx**